MonashMath/SCI1022/Git.md

 <a id="markdown-backing-up-and-shipping-the-local-repository-on-github" name="backing-up-and-shipping-the-local-repository-on-github"></a>

 In this section we are going to back up your local repository on GitHub and ship it to the public, i.e., anyone with an Internet connection is going to be able to access to its contents (and the project's history).
-Recall that one of the hallmarks of Git is that it allows shipping your work to others, and work collaboratively with them.
-While shipping means exposing your work (also to those which are going to be critic with it), it is the first step towards finding collaborators.
+Recall that one of the hallmarks of Git is that it allows you to ship your work to others, and to work collaboratively with them.
+While shipping means exposing your work (including to those who are going to be critical of it), it is the first step towards building collaborations.

 ### 1.8.1.
 Creating an account on GitHub
 <a id="markdown-creating-an-account-on-github" name="creating-an-account-on-github"></a>

 If you do not have already a GitHub account linked to your Monash e-mail, please open a new one by visiting the [GitHub signup page](https://github.com/join).
-Use preferably the same e-mail address that you previously used in [Section 1.6](#16-the-concept-of-staging-area-creating-our-first-commit), e.g., your Monash e-mail address.
-This is not actually mandatory, but highly recommended, as this set up will allow GitHub to link your Git activity (e.g., commits) to your GitHub user.
+Preferably use the same e-mail address that you previously used in [Section 1.6](#16-the-concept-of-staging-area-creating-our-first-commit), e.g., your Monash e-mail address.
+This is not actually mandatory, but recommended doing so, as this set up will allow GitHub to link your Git activity (e.g., commits) to your GitHub user.

 ### 1.8.2.
 Connecting to GitHub with SSH keys
 <a id="markdown-connecting-to-github-with-ssh-keys" name="connecting-to-github-with-ssh-keys"></a>